 Lapidus Center for the Historical Analysis of Transatlantic Slavery

 The Lapidus Center for the Historical Analysis of Transatlantic Slavery — funded by a generous $2.5 million gift from Ruth and Sid Lapidus matched by The New York Public Library — is the only facility of its kind based in a public research library.
-The 2014 gift also included 400 rare items of printed material — books and documents continue to be added to the collection — making the Schomburg Center home to one of the world’s premier collections of slavery material.
+The 2014 gift also included 400 rare items of printed material — books and documents continue to be added to the collection.
+Today, the collection include over 700 items, making the Schomburg Center home to one of the world’s premier collections of slavery material.

 The Center's mission is to generate and disseminate scholarly knowledge on the slave trade, slavery, and anti-slavery pertaining to the Atlantic World.
 The Center supports the work of researchers with long-term and short-term fellowships.
 Given the centrality of Atlantic slavery to the making of the modern world, the Lapidus fellowships ensure that slavery studies are a cornerstone of the Schomburg Center’s broader research community and provide a counterbalance to the contemporary direction of scholarship in African American and African Diaspora studies.

 To raise awareness and historical literacy, the Lapidus Center engages the public with a variety of programs, an annual nonfiction prize, exhibitions, conferences, and partnerships with local, national, and international institutions.